Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

 Mages have access to a number of Magic Points, or MP, equal to their level.
-They innately gain the _Channel Magic_ Rest Activity, _Prestidigitation_ Passive, and all spells granted by the _Prestidigitation_ Passive, allowing them to wield magical forces against their opponents.
+They also innately gain the _Channel Magic_ Rest Activity, _Prestidigitation_ Passive, and all spells granted by the _Prestidigitation_ Passive, allowing them to wield magical forces against their opponents.

 | Class Ability        | Type          | Description                                                                                                                                                                                                                                     |
 | -------------------- | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |